indygreg/python-zstandard/README.rst

    with open(path, 'rb') as fh:
        cctx = zstd.ZstdCompressor()
-       # Will perform fh.read(8192) when obtaining data for the compressor.
+       # Will perform fh.read(8192) when obtaining data to feed into the
+       # compressor.
        with cctx.stream_reader(fh, read_size=8192) as reader:
            ...